 Introducing a New Era: Work From Anywhere

-As we move toward "the light at the end of the tunnel" called COVID-19, it feels appropriate to start to reflect on what we've already learned and what we still don't have the answers to.
+As we move toward "the light at the end of the tunnel" called COVID-19, reflecting on what we've already learned and what we still don't have the answers to feels appropriate.
 Disasters are always teaching events.
-Some lessons come fast, some slowly and other lessons appear after a significant passage of time (i.e., in hindsight).
+Some lessons come fast, some slowly, and other lessons appear after a significant passage of time (i.e., in hindsight).

-Furthermore, if we are lucky, disasters also accelerate the way we live (AKA our insights) and innovation (i.e., the creation of something new that helps make life better) and these insights and innovations help us evolve as people, groups, tribes, communities, companies, and countries.
-I think we are coming out of a transformative event that will absolutely change the way we live and work and I believe it will, over the long run, accelerate the percent of the world that is doing Work (i.e., work they genuinely love doing).
+Furthermore, if we are lucky, disasters also accelerate the way we live (AKA our insights) and innovation (i.e., the creation of something new that helps make life better), and these insights and innovations help us evolve as people, groups, tribes, communities, companies, and countries.
+I think we are coming out of a transformative event that will absolutely change the way we live and work.
+I believe it will, over the long run, accelerate the percentage of the world that is doing Work (i.e., work they genuinely love doing).

-Whenever I’m trying to understand change, I study it through three lenses: Insights, Tools, and Disciplines (ITD’s).
-IMO, transformative events, over the long run, almost always enhance the ITD’s that we leverage to make life better.
+Whenever I try to understand change, I study it through three lenses: Insights, Tools, and Disciplines (ITDs).
+In my opinion, over the long run, transformative events almost always enhance the ITDs we leverage to improve life.

-If we take a look at history, tool-based transformations (TBT’s) tend to take place relatively swiftly.
-Examples of TBT's include the printing press (1430's), the steam engine (1712), the cotton gin (1793), the assembly line (1913), the transistor (mid-twentieth century), and the internet (1983).
-I think of these as mostly transformative in terms of how we leverage a new tool to make life better.
-I suspect there are a host of reasons why TBT’s tend to move so much more quickly because the cost/benefit of their impact is objectively measurable and, as a consequence, resources and money flow swiftly toward them.
+If we look at history, tool-based transformations (TBTs) tend to occur relatively swiftly.
+Examples of TBTs include the printing press (1430's), the steam engine (1712), the cotton gin (1793), the assembly line (1913), the transistor (mid-twentieth century), and the internet (1983).
+I think these are most transformative in terms of how we leverage a new tool to improve life.
+I suspect there are many reasons why TBTs tend to move so much more quickly because the cost/benefit of their impact is objectively measurable, and, consequently, resources and money flow swiftly toward them.

-Insight-based transformations (IBT’s), on the other hand, tend to move much more slowly for a host of reasons, not the least of which are cultural and/or political (typically attributable to vested and conflicting interests).
+On the other hand, insight-based transformations (IBTs) tend to move much more slowly for a host of reasons, not the least of which are cultural and/or political (typically attributable to vested and conflicting interests).

-Two of the most notable transformative insights are, IMO, Democracy and Human Rights.
-These two highly aligned ideas started to come into being way back in Athens in the Fifth Century BCE.
+Two of the most notable transformative insights are Democracy and Human Rights.
+These two highly aligned ideas started to come back to Athens in the Fifth Century BCE.
 They were subsequently all but extinguished for well over a thousand years until the signing of the Magna Carta in 1215.
-It then takes us hundreds of years before the ideas were further advanced by the English (1642-1651), American (1765-1783), and French (1789-1799) revolutions.
-The good news is things now start to speed up with the Women's Suffrage movements (1840-1920), the Declaration of Human Rights (1948), the Civil Rights movements of the 1960s, and the Sexual Rights movements still underway today.
+It then took us hundreds of years before the ideas were further advanced by the English (1642-1651), American (1765-1783), and French (1789-1799) revolutions.
+The good news is that things have now started to speed up with the Women's Suffrage movements (1840-1920), the Declaration of Human Rights (1948), the Civil Rights movements of the 1960s, and the Sexual Rights movements still underway today.

-That said, the world obviously doesn't evolve as one for a host of reasons, not the least of which is the broad recognition of, and respect for, the Rights of others (i.e., we cannot demand that people respect our Rights if we don't respect theirs).
-Consequently, here we are, thousands of years after the core idea of democracy was introduced and we humans have still yet to take full advantage of these two core insights that, IMO, make life better for all.
+That said, the world doesn't evolve as one for a host of reasons, not the least of which is the broad recognition of and respect for the Rights of others (i.e., we cannot demand that people respect our Rights if we don't respect theirs).
+Consequently, here we are, thousands of years after the core idea of democracy was introduced, and we humans have still yet to take full advantage of these two core insights that, IMO, make life better for all.